raberin/Data-Structures/Data_Structures_Questions.md

     O(1) since we're not shifting any values.
 Just chaning pointers?

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

+    Any Linked List Delete will beat Array.splice due to the fact that LL's dont need to shift values during a deletion.
+A linked list just needs to change pointers to skip the node, while in an array it must be removed and every value after must be shift over to the left.